agrendath/quickbarplugin/README.md

 # Quickbarplugin
 Minecraft Quickbarplugin
-Main functionality - added a tool obtainable with /emma that lets you switch your quickbar with the first line of your inventory by right-clicking.
+Main functionality - added a tool obtainable with /emma that lets you switch your quickbar with the first line of your inventory by right-clicking.\n
 Additional functionalities - a few small helpful commands